Beat the Price Increases and Save Money on Electricity in 2026

 Wholesale Price of Natural Gas

-Despite increases in the production of renewable energy, largely down to the expansion and investment in wind energy, Ireland is still dependent on natural gas both for heating.
-It is also part of our fuel mix to power electricity generators for the national grid.
+Despite increases in the production of renewable energy, largely down to the expansion and investment in wind energy, Ireland is still dependent on natural gas for heating and for the fuel mix used to power electricity generators for the national grid.

 While Ireland has its own source of natural gas in the form of the Corrib Gas Field off the coast of Co.
-Mayo, this only accounts for about 58% of our natural gas needs.
-The remaining 42% are imported from the UK.
+Mayo, its output is in decline.
+This dependency on the UK via the Scottish interconnectors is increasing as domestic production dwindles.

-Given the huge spike in the price of wholesale gas in Europe in 2022, Irish energy suppliers raised their prices significantly, passing on the cost to consumers.
+Given the huge spike in the price of wholesale gas in Europe in 2022, Irish energy suppliers raised their prices significantly, and while wholesale markets have since stabilized, retail prices have been slow to return to pre-crisis levels.

 Taxes and Levies